5G OFDM

 Because throughput depends on how many usable resource elements remain after control, DMRS, CSI-RS, and other overhead are mapped onto the OFDM grid.

-Why should protocol engineers care about OFDM?
+Why should protocol analysis care about OFDM?

 Because many apparent higher-layer issues are shaped by lower-layer resource allocation, reference-signal overhead, decoding quality, and scheduler use of the OFDM grid.